Atlas975/Notes/Networking/Network_routing.md

 ## Packet switching
 - Routing method which divides data into small units called "packets" , packets use their [[Network_architecture#Network header|header]] information to be routed independently of each other
 - Packets are reassembled at the receiving end to form the original data.
 The [[Internet_architecture|Internet]] is  a packet-switched network, packets are sent from one device to another through routers.
-- [[Network_architecture#Network criteria|Timeliness]] is important as packets are dropped if acknowledgement isn't received in time
+- [[Network_architecture#Network criteria|Timeliness]] is important as packets are dropped if acknowledgement isn't received in time, however packet switching is a cost effective routing method, as dedicated channels are not needed for routing

 > ![[Pasted image 20230209174325.png|500|500]]